 - Open the Go to Folder window and open /private/etc/hosts again.

 - Drag the hosts file on desktop back to the /etc/ folder.
 You will be asked about the existing hosts file.
 Choose Replace and authenticate with the admin password when asked for it.

 Restart your Mac and restart iTunes to get things rolling again.

 Reset the Hosts file on Windows:

 The easiest way to do this would be to use Microsoft’s Fix It for resetting the hosts file.
-If you click on this Fix it link, it downloads a msi file.
+If you click on, it downloads a msi file.
 Running this takes you through a wizard which fixes the hosts file automatically.

 The Fix It method doesn’t work for Windows 8.
 Here’s how to manually reset the hosts file in Windows 8 (the manual method works in all other OS versions too):